LCD Soundsystem: Reunion: American Dream and Electric Lady Sessions (2015–2019)

-On December 24, 2015, LCD Soundsystem released the Christmas-themed track "Christmas Will Break Your Heart", the band's first single in five years.
-Regarded as a "depressing Christmas song" that James Murphy had been singing to himself for years, the song was recorded during 2015 after Murphy had gotten past band members Al Doyle, Pat Mahoney, Nancy Whang and Tyler Pope to come to DFA Studios in New York City to record the track.
+On December 24, 2015, LCD Soundsystem released the song "Christmas Will Break Your Heart", the band's first single in five years.
+Regarded as a "depressing Christmas song" that James Murphy had been singing to himself for years, the song was recorded during 2015 after Murphy arranged for band members Al Doyle, Pat Mahoney, Nancy Whang and Tyler Pope to come to DFA Studios to record the track.
 It was released as both a digital download and 7-inch vinyl.
-Both Consequence of Sound and Billboard again stated, after the release of the song, that "multiple sources" can confirm that LCD Soundsystem would reunite in 2016.
+After the release of the song, Consequence of Sound and Billboard again alleged that LCD Soundsystem would reunite in 2016.

-The band's reunion was confirmed on January 4, 2016, when it was announced that LCD Soundsystem would be headlining the 2016 Coachella Festival.
-The following day, the band announced that they would be releasing a new studio album some time in 2016.
-Murphy, who worked on the album Blackstar, stated that David Bowie helped convince him to reassemble the band before Bowie's death in January 2016.
+The band's reunion was confirmed on January 4, 2016, when it was announced that it would be headlining the 2016 Coachella Festival.
+The following day, the band announced that they would be releasing a new studio album in 2016.
+Murphy, who worked on David Bowie's Blackstar, stated that Bowie helped convince him to reassemble the band (prior to Bowie's death in January 2016).
 On February 13, it was reported that LCD Soundsystem had signed with Columbia Records.
 On March 23, it was announced that the band would also be headlining the 2016 Lollapalooza Festival.
 The band performed two shows at Webster Hall in East Village, Manhattan on March 27 and 28, marking their first shows in almost five years.
 The event had a ticket distribution system in the form of a lottery.
-During the rest of 2016, the band headlined the Outside Lands, Austin City Limits, Bonnaroo, LouFest, and Wayhome festivals.
+During the rest of 2016, the band headlined the Outside Lands, Primavera Sound, Austin City Limits, Bonnaroo, LouFest, and Wayhome festivals.